 The Other Darrin: Theme song wise, in the first season it was preformed by the band Mavin.
 In the second season, The Jonas Brothers.

-Originally, the plot with the Aztec skulls and Dark Dragon plots were supposed to be based in different seasons, the Aztec Skulls plot taking place in season 2, with the Huntsman plot in season 3, likely explaining the fact that the plots weren't given enough time to develop: There wasn't enough time to properly explain all the plot points because they weren't getting another season.
+Originally, the Aztec skulls and Dark Dragon plots were supposed to be based in different seasons, the Aztec Skulls plot taking place in season 2, with the Dark Dragon plot in season 3, likely explaining the fact that the plots weren't given enough time to develop: There wasn't enough time to properly explain all the plot points because they weren't getting another season.
 Other ideas involved a possibly Darker and Edgier approach with the finale of the second season, involving Sun Park being thrown into a volcano, and also revealing that Jake's Grandma was Chang, both ideas were discarded for being "Too Jetix".
 Rose was also supposed to stay in New York, but Disney said it was "too confusing" and sent her to Hong Kong.
 A lot of these ideas would probably have helped the show in the long run.

 Fu Dog was originally going to be voiced by Jay Leno.

 Haley was originally going to be named Brittany, and was going to be only 5 years old at the start of the series instead of 7.
 She wasn't even going to have dragon powers either, just Supernatural Sensitivity.

 In an earlier draft of the show, Jake was going to be able to shapeshift into the twelve animals of the Chinese Zodiac, not just a dragon.